 Center for Mind-Body Medicine – Food as Medicine

-Graduates of the Center for Mind-Body Medicine’s Food as Medicine program may be eligible for advanced standing (3 elective credits) in MUIH’s Master of Science in Nutrition and Integrative Health.
-Candidates for this advanced standing should indicate this in their application essay, and must submit an academic paper on a topic approved by the Director, Academic Programs, Nutrition and Integrative Health.
+Graduates of the Center for Mind-Body Medicine’s Food as Medicine program may be eligible for advanced standing (three elective credits) in MUIH’s Master of Science in Nutrition and Integrative Health.
+Candidates for this advanced standing should indicate this in their application essay, and must submit an academic paper on a topic approved by the Academic Director.

 Natural Gourmet Institute – Chef’s Training Program

-Graduates of the Chef ’s Training Program at the Natural Gourmet Institute may be eligible for advanced standing in MUIH’s Master of Science in Nutrition and Integrative Health.
-Graduates may be exempt from taking Cooking with Whole Foods Labs I-VI.
-Candidates for this advanced standing should indicate this in their application essay and submit their official record of graduation from the Chef ’s Training Program to the Office of Graduate Admissions office so that the Director of Academic Programs can evaluate eligibility.
+Graduates of the Chef’s Training Program at the Natural Gourmet Institute may be eligible for advanced standing in MUIH’s Master of Science in Nutrition and Integrative Health.
+Graduates may be exempt from taking some of the Cooking with Whole Foods Labs I-VIII.
+Candidates for this advanced standing should indicate this in their application essay and submit their official record of graduation from the Chef's Training Program to the Office of Graduate Admissions office so that the Director of Academic Programs can evaluate eligibility.